The Tombs of Atuan: Style and structure

 The novels of the Earthsea cycle differ notably from Le Guin's early Hainish cycle works, written during the same period.
 Fantasy scholar George Slusser described them as providing a counterweight to the "excessive pessimism" of the Hainish novels.
 He saw the former as depicting individual action in a favorable light, in contrast to works such as "Vaster than Empires and More Slow".
-The trilogy shares a thematic similarity in that each volume a bildungsroman for a different character; the first for Ged, the second for Tenar, and the third for Arren.
+The trilogy shares a thematic similarity in that each volume is a bildungsroman for a different character; the first for Ged, the second for Tenar, and the third for Arren.

 Though the structure of the Earthsea novels is in many ways typical of fantasy, it has been described as subverting the tropes of this genre.
 The protagonists of her stories, with the exception of Tenar, were all dark-skinned, in comparison to the white-skinned heroes more traditionally used.
 The Tombs of Atuan examines the development of a young girl in great detail, a choice unusual for a fantasy writer of the period in which the book was written.

 The early part of the story provides an anthropological view of the culture of the Tombs, and through them, of the Kargish lands as a whole.
 The reader is shown that the true names of people have no particular significance in the Kargish lands, whereas in the Archipelago they grant power over the thing being named; nonetheless, the critical moment in which Tenar recalls her true name has been described as influencing other works such as Hayao Miyazaki's 2001 film Spirited Away.
 Scholars have described Le Guin's depiction of Kargish culture as a subtle critique, particularly of the powers of the Tombs, which give nothing in return for their worship.
 Much of the early part of the novel describes the life that Tenar leads in the stable world of the Tombs.
 Ged's arrival acts as a turning point, and the rest of the book explores the possibility of change, and introduces different perspectives on the internal world of the novel.